- Newly refurbished computing labs

 The University's Career Service.

-Every student is allocated a personal tutor to help them with any problems they may have, and this relationship lasts throughout your degree studies.
+Every student is allocated a personal tutor to support them throughout their degree studies.
 Your personal tutor will generally be a member of your department, although not necessarily one of your lecturers.

 The University's Student Advice Centre provides impartial advice on a range of issues including finance and scholarships, housing, tax and employment.